pinkavaj/dalen-ir-remote-control/README.md

 * bit: 422 us (on = 1 or off = 0) + 422 us off

 ## List of commands
+COMMAND (UART letter to run the command) = pulse sequence

 Off (f)         = start + 110110110110111101101011011110101011011011010111111111111011111110111110111011110101101
 On (o)          = start + 110110110110111101101011011110101011011011010111111111110110110101011011111011101111011011